pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 More information regarding this sdk in the [Card Companion SDK](./CardCompanion_SDK.pdf) -->

-More information regarding the specifications of our SDK
+More information regarding the specifications in our SDK

 <Highlight>